zowe/zowe-cli/docs/Plugin Architecture/Plugin Management.md

 ```

 - `<plugin>` is the name of an installed plugin.
 If this plugin isn't installed, the command will report an error.

-#### Repair Command

-This command will attempt to repair a plugin.

-It could be feasible that their might be some scenarios where a plugin might become corrupt or broken over time due to unforseen circumstances.
-Thus it would be ideal if there was a command that existed to easily fix a plugin.

-***NOTE:** This is not expected to be part of the first iteration.*

-Plugins would have to implement a corresponding `fix` method if they have the ability to repair themselves.
-One example of how this could be useful:

-Assume that a plugin didn't properly install a node_module or somehow one became missing.
-The plugin could implement a fix method, which could call it's health check to determine what the problem is.
-After determining that a required module isn't installed, the plugin could attempt to install all missing modules.

-This could also have been done by uninstalling and reinstalling the plugin but that could be considered a painfull process depending on the plugin.
-The repair command would make this process a bit easier.

 ##### Command Usage
 ```commandline